Standard Home Inspection

 Mold Lab Testing

 Mold spores occur naturally almost everywhere, both indoors and outdoors.
 These microscopic spores float along in the air and can enter a home through any opening.
 Mold spores thrive in moist environments.
 It can take only a small water leak, or even excess humidity, for mold to form in your home.
 Many types of mold (including black mold, Stachybotrys chartarum) can produce allergens and irritants that have the potential to cause adverse health effects.
-If you’ve found mold on your home we can help you determine it’s type and solutions for eliminating it.
+If you’ve found mold in your home, we can help you determine its type and solutions for eliminating it.

-The winterization service involves preparing a vacant home for winter conditions, such as shutting off the main water supply, opening faucets to eliminate air locks, draining hot water tanks and draining water supply lines among other things.
+The winterization service involves preparing a vacant home for winter conditions, such as shutting off the main water supply, opening faucets to eliminate air locks, draining hot water tanks and draining water supply lines, among other tasks.

 Duplex & Condominium Inspections

 Interested in purchasing an investment property?
-Our inspection can clue you in to potential problems that often occur in structures with multiple dwellings.
+Our inspection can clue you in to potential problems that frequently occur in structures with multiple dwellings.

-Home re-evaluation services are requested after the process of the home buyer asking the seller to make repairs to the property after the initial inspection has been completed.
-We evaluate all the repairs requested to assure the repairs have been properly corrected and done according to safety standards.
+Home re-evaluation services are requested after a home buyer asks the seller to make repairs to the property following the initial inspection.
+We evaluate all the repairs requested to assure the repairs have been properly corrected according to safety standards.